House Price Watch

 100 most expensive houses in Lesnewth

-In the charming area of Lesnewth, nestled in Cornwall, the real estate market has seen some remarkable transactions.
-The most expensive house sold for an impressive £950,000 in 2022, while the least expensive was priced at £80,000.
-Over the years, there have been 16 sales since 1997, with 16 of those houses located on the same street.
-The most recent sale on the list occurred in 2024, showcasing the continued interest in this picturesque locale.
+In the charming area of Lesnewth, part of picturesque Cornwall, the real estate market has seen some remarkable transactions.
+The most expensive house sold for a stunning £950,000 in 2022, while the least expensive on the list fetched £80,000.
+Since 1997, there have been 16 sales in this quaint locale, with 16 of those houses located on the same street.
+The latest sale recorded in this area was in 2024, showcasing the ongoing appeal of Lesnewth's property market.

 Sold in October 2022